broomyocymru/cargo/README.md

 ## Cargo 0: Hello World, Around the World
-A collection of hello world applications.
+A collection of hello world applications built as docker containers using a multi-project gradle build.
 * [x] Hello (using Sinatra)
 * [x] Bonjour (using Spring Boot)
 * [x] Ola (using Flask)